 - Who the business really is

-- What the business communicates about itself2
+- What the business communicates about itself

 Managing a business reputation necessitates the alignment of these three elements.
 When just one of these is out of balance, the company’s entire reputation can come crashing down.

 - Visual cues: name, logo, and all of the imagery related to your company or brand.

-- Mission, vision, or philosophy: these elements are the guiding light of a company’s internal culture, and generate a ripple effect when it comes to corporate reputation.
+- Mission, vision, or philosophy: these elements are the guiding light of a company’s internal culture and generate a ripple effect when it comes to corporate reputation.

 - The success of the business: for example, a spot on the Fortune 500 list will contribute to a positive reputation.

-Who Maintains the Corporation's Reputation?
+Who Maintains a Corporation's Reputation?

 According to a 2005 study by Rosa Chun, senior lecturer at Manchester Business School, it is unusual to find an internal reputation management department that is directly responsible for managing corporate reputations.
-Instead, it is often a shared effort, with marketing and communications handling the external perceptions, and human resources managing the internal culture.
-In addition to this, many companies which understand the priceless value of their reputation, outsource their reputation management to firms that specialize in this field.
+Instead, it is often a shared effort, with marketing and communications handling the external perceptions and human resources managing the internal culture.
+In addition to this, many companies that understand the priceless value of their reputation outsource their reputation management to firms that specialize in this field.

-Creating, curating and maintaining a positive reputation for a corporation is no easy task, but one of the most important facets in terms of human psychology, is to be consistent.
-Research by Roger Martin of the Rotman School of Management, has shown that a customer’s loyalty to a company or brand, relies more on familiarity than true, organic “trust.”
+Creating, curating, and maintaining a positive reputation for a corporation is no easy task, but one of the most important facets in terms of human psychology is to be consistent.
+Research by Roger Martin of the Rotman School of Management has shown that a customer’s loyalty to a company or brand relies more on familiarity than true, organic “trust.”

 Customers love to do what feels comfortable; therefore, companies that are too quick to change their identity in the face of a PR disaster may be more likely to lose customers in the long run.